purescript/spago/README.md

 And it would be really nice if `spago` would take care of installing all of these dependencies, so we don't have to worry about running npm besides it, right?

-While this scenarios are common, they are also really hard to support.
+While these scenarios are common, they are also really hard to support.
 In fact, it might be that a certain NPM package in your transitive dependencies would only support the browser, or only node.
 Should `spago` warn about that?
 And if yes, where should we get all of this info?